Slyke/z80-emulator/README.md

 `npm run test` Runs unit tests of CPU.

-`npm run decom LIST OF FILES` Runs the disassembler on all given files and outputs to `originalFileName.asm`
+`npm run decom -- LIST OF FILES` Runs the disassembler on all given files and outputs to `originalFileName.asm`

-`npm run bin2json LIST OF FILES` Converts binary files into json files that the emulator can also load.
+`npm run bin2json -- LIST OF FILES` Converts binary files into json files that the emulator can also load.
 It outputs the file names as: `originalFileName.json`.

-Note, that you can manually concatenate multiple binary files into the data array (as I have done with space invaders).
+`-c` Chunks and combines listed files into the same JSON file in the order specified.
+You can manually adjust the offset in the JSON file for each chunked file.
+Output file name will be the first file specified.

+`-l` Increases output file size (adds JSON spacing, newlines), but makes it easier to work with.

+Example: `npm run bin2json -- -c /rom/invaders/invaders1.h.bin /rom/invaders/invaders2.g.bin /rom/invaders/invaders3.f.bin /rom/invaders/invaders4.e.bin`

 Z80 Specs: http://datasheets.chipdb.org/Mostek/3880.pdf